-IAI: None 1.1 Introduction to Technology for Teachers covers basic technology used in learning in the K-12 classrooms with special emphasis on computer operations and concepts.
+IAI: None 1.1 Introduction to Technology for Teachers

+covers basic technology used in learning in the K-12 classrooms with special emphasis on computer operations and concepts.
 The application of concepts and skills in making decisions concerning the social, ethical, and human issues related to technology and computing and the consequences of misuse is addressed.
 Course is designed for students entering the education profession.

-Prerequisite: CIS 102 or consent of instructor.
-Credit: 3 semester hours
+EDU 244 -

-EDU 244 -Students With Disabilities in Schools
+Students With Disabilities in Schools

-Students With Disabilities in Schools is a survey course that presents the historical, philosophical and legal foundations of special education, as well as an overview of the characteristics of individuals with disabilities, the programs that serve them under the Individuals With Disabilities Education Act, and the diversity of the populations of individuals with disabilities.
+1.1 Students With Disabilities in Schools is a survey course that presents the historical, philosophical and legal foundations of special education, as well as an overview of the characteristics of individuals with disabilities, the programs that serve them under the Individuals With Disabilities Education Act, and the diversity of the populations of individuals with disabilities.

-Prereauisite: None Credit: 3 semester hours
+Prereauisite: None Credit: 3 semester hours Lecture: 3

-EDU 245 -Special Education Practicum
+EDU 245 - Special Education Practicum

+IĀI: None

-IAI: None Special Education Practicum is an opportunity for students entering education and special education majors to work directly in the local agencies and schools with diverse populations under the supervision of the college.
+Special Education Practicum is an opportunity for students entering education and special education majors to work directly in the local agencies and schools with diverse populations under the supervision of the college.
 Students are expected to spend 30 hours working with individuals with disabilities in community and/or school settings.

-Prerequisite or Corequisite: EDU 244 Credit: 1 semester hour Lecture: 0 Lab: 30
+Prerequisite or Corequisite: EDU 244 Credit: 1 semester hour Lecture: 0